 The online gambling industry has now entered its official 20th year of existence.
 In the past two decades, a number of top companies have emerged that have really dominated the landscape of this industry.
 This includes a mix of older companies who got their start in online gambling in the late 1990s as well as companies that have come up a bit later on the scene.
 Whether they're a part of the new breed like Canada's own Amaya Gaming Group, or if they're a part of the old guard, all of the largest top ten businesses in this industry have been through a lot of interesting developments over the years.
-The global online gambling market is forecast to grow at a CAGR of 8.7% (2014 - 2020) to $53bn according to H2 Gambling Capital and in the later part of 2015 we saw gambling firms trying to bulk up in response to higher tax bills and tighter regulations in Britain and continental Europe.
-As we prepared this list, we based the valuations in terms of market cap which, in some cases, includes revenue from land based operations.
+The global online gambling market is forecast to grow at a CAGR of 8.7% (2014 - 2020) to $53bn according to H2 Gambling Capital and, in the latter part of 2015, we saw gambling firms trying to bulk up in response to higher tax bills and tighter regulations in Britain and continental Europe.
+As we prepared this list, we based the valuations in terms of the Market Cap which, in some cases, includes revenue from land-based operations.
 The list has changed since 2015 with some companies such as 888 Holdings losing their spot and new companies and mergers making a big impact.

 The Rank Group has been entertaining Britain since 1937.
 It is a British gambling and leisure company, with operations in the United Kingdom, Belgium, and Spain.
 Its brands include Grosvenor Casinos.
 The origins of this company was in motion pictures before moving on to today's gaming based entertainment brands.
 Over the course of its many years, Rank Group has entertained many millions of customers around the world.
 Casinos and bingo venues remain the bedrock of the Rank Group's business generating the majority of the group's revenue and profits.
 They are continuing to invest in their venues as well as creating new ones.
 They are striving to constantly evolve and enhance the experiences that they offer their customers.